jason-p-cress/kafka-aiops-metric-connector/README.md

 	   e.g.:
 	            sourceKafkaServers = "host1:9092,host2:9092"
+	**transformerLibrary - the name of the library that transform the source JSON metric to the required PI or AIOps format.
+                               The code libraries live under the <installationdir>/python/transformers/ directory.
 	**sourceKafkaSSL** - set to 'true' if the Kafka server requires SSL.
 If true, then edit the config/source-kafka-ssl.props to include the CA and server certificates, and the key file.